swiftsumner/NTU_Pre-course_Assessment/README.md

 "# NTU_Pre-course_Assessment"

-My answers for the Data Professional (5 Months) Entry Assessment
+My answers for the Data Professional (5 Months) Entry Assessment can be found in the src folder.